deepmodeling/dpgen/README.md

 ### Reproduce the calculation of a property

 Sometimes we want to reproduce the initial results with the same configurations for cross validation.
 This version of autotest package can accomplish this successfully in all property types except for `Elastic`.
-An input example for using `deepmd` to reproduce the `VASP` Interstitial results is given as below:
+An input example for using `deepmd` to reproduce the `VASP` Interstitial results is given below:

 ```json
 {